designrubenz/simple-js-browser-template/README.md

 * minifies images (jpg, png, jpg, svg)
 * tests the pagespeed of your site
 * includes various icon references for touch devices and a favicon.ico as a reminder
-* If there is a syntax error in your sass code, it won't crash (but an error message will be displayed instead (using gulp-plumber).
+* If there is a syntax error in your sass code, gulp serve/watch won't crash (but an error message will be displayed instead [using gulp-plumber]).

 **directory structure**